moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

             correct += pred.eq(target.view_as(pred)).sum().item()
 ```

-We will copy this into 'validate' with no parameters to be passed
+We will copy this into 'validate' with no arguments to be passed and some naming changes:
-It is only summarized in naming changes.

 - ```model``` changed into ``` self.model ```
 - ``` test_loader ``` is changed into ``` self.data_laoder.test_loader ```